ufosc/SwampScheduler/README.md

     - Pick which classes you want (and remove which sections you don't)
 - **Schedule Generator:** View and compare all the possible schedules and pick the one that fits your needs and wants.
     - View color-coded schedules that show what your day-to-day ~~struggle~~ workload will be
+- **Generate a Set Range of Schedules:** Allowing users to generate x possible schedules.
+    - View all your schedules an choose the one you want!
+- **Apply Gaps between sections:** Customize your generations through gaps.
+    - Apply gaps to your generated schedules for further customization and ease.

 ## Installation